galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 });
 ```

-It is just grouping together three files, witch one referring to one important concepts when we talk about GraphQL Server:
+It is just grouping together three files into the class `ApolloServer`, witch one referring to one important concept when we talk about GraphQL Server:

 **1 - TypeDefs**

-It is where we define our graphs, the schema.
+It is where we define our graphs, I mean, the schema.
 Here is the place where we define the domain relationships.
-Forget about APIs schema, switch your mind to think about domains and entities.
+Forget all about API schemas, [switch your mind to think only about domains and entities](https://graphqlme.com/2017/11/11/build-better-graphql-apis-thinking-in-graphs/).

 Let's create the following entities: